 Die Casting

 Die casting is an automated casting process that forces molten metal such as zinc, copper, aluminum, magnesium, lead and tin into a mold cavity with high pressure and high speed.
-The molds are also called tools or dies, which are designed especially for each product, so die casting can fabricate metal parts with high accuracy.
+The molds are also called tools or dies, which are designed especially for each product, so it can fabricate metal parts with high accuracy.
 It is a prefect technique for making small and medium-sized metal parts in large quantities.

-MOKO Technology is specialized in die casting technique, we have top-tier casting machines including hot-chamber die casting and cold-chamber die casting machines, and we have offered die casting services for many projects ranging from different industries like electronics, healthcare and automotive.
+MOKO Technology is specialized in die casting technique, we have top-tier casting machines including hot-chamber and cold-chamber die casting machines, and we have offered die casting services for many projects ranging from different industries like electronics, healthcare and automotive.

 Why MOKO Technology?